MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/DATA-STRUCTURE/Readme.md

 8. Write a Python program to Count the number of nodes present in an existing BST and display the highest element present in the BST.
 9. Write a Python program to prove that binary search tree is better than binary tree.

+# ASSIGNMENT 4
+1. Write a Python program to search an element recursively in a binary search tree.
+2. Write a Python program to delete a child node from a binary search tree.
+3. Write a Python program to delete a node having one child from a binary search tree.
+4. Write a Python program to delete a node having two children from a binary search tree.
+5. Write a Python program to delete a node from a binary search tree.